The Challenges for the Paints and Coatings Industry

 Biocides Environmental Regulations

-Unfortunately for the paint industry, environmental regulations have become increasingly stringent and have paint and coatings and piggingseverely restricted the use of certain biocides considerably.
+Unfortunately for the paint industry, environmental regulations have become increasingly stringent and have severely restricted the use of certain biocides considerably.
 This is due to their adverse effects on human health and the environment.
 This has proved difficult for paint manufacturers.
 Many consider this a ban, due to the stringent concentration limits which means the preservatives will no longer be effective at that level.
 Therefore, paint manufacturers face finding an alternative method of preservation that will protect against contamination both during production and in-can.

 With certain biocides banned completely and more restrictions on the horizon, the industry’s options to preserve its paint are rapidly shrinking.
 If further restrictions materialise, this could limit the ability of paint manufacturers to vary their preservatives.
 Therefore, this could stimulate tolerance to them among biological contaminants.